SilvaMakana/silvamakana.github.io/_teaching/2015-spring-teaching-1.md

 type: "Undergraduate"
 permalink: /teaching/2014-spring-teaching-1
 venue: "Learning Emporium, University of Hawaiʻi"
-date: 2015-03-01 - 2017-05-01
+date: 2015-03-01
 location: "Honolulu, USA"
 ---

-Physics tutor at the University of Hawaiʻi at Mānoa for undergraduate physics.
+Physics tutor at the University of Hawaiʻi at Mānoa for undergraduate physics from _Mar.
+2015 - May 2017_.

 Assisted students with undergraduate general physics and explaining how to carry out essential calculations in physics
 ===